General Plastics (Beauclaire)

 Australian Women’s Weekly, 2nd June 1945 page 24.
 Maurice at his marriage to Janice Rose.

 The Sun (Sydney), 9th September 1953 page 35.
-After his father’s death, Maurice is now the General Manager.
+Maurice is now the General Manager.
+The pearl shell business would soon fail.

 Construction (Sydney), 17th March 1954 page 2.
 Note the card of Beauclaire buttons in his hands.